FAQs

 How many times do I need to make a payment?

 The loan contract holder only needs to make one payment per loan.
-Anytime during the loan contract, you can pay the principal plus the interest to end the contract and retrieve your items out of loan, or just pay the interest at the end of the contract to roll your items into a new four-month contract.
+Anytime during the loan contract, you can pay the principal plus the finance charges to end the contract and retrieve your items out of loan, or just pay the finance charges at the end of the contract to rewrite your items into a new four-month contract.

 What if I can’t pay at the end of the contract?

-You can make a small interest payment and roll the principle into a new 4-month contract.
-If you are unable to make any payments, you will forfeit your right to the property and PHCJE will take ownership of your pledged goods.
+You can make a small finance charge payment and roll the principle into a new 4-month contract.
+If you are unable to make any payments, you will forfeit your right to the property and Pleasant Hill Coin & Jewelry Exchange will take ownership of your pledged goods.

 Will a loan affect my credit?

 We do not check your credit, nor do we report to any credit reporting agencies.
 This is because we are accepting your collateral as our “guarantee” for the money we loan you.
-If you do not make your payments as per your contract, we will keep your items in pawn but there will be no impact on your credit rating.
+If you do not make your payments as per your contract, we will take ownership of your items in pawn but there will be no impact on your credit rating.

 Are loans confidential?